Skip to content

 OLMo-core uses Hybrid Sharded Data Parallelism (HSDP) via PyTorch's DTensor-based FSDP2.
 HSDP combines full sharding within a group of GPUs with replication across groups, balancing memory savings with communication efficiency.

-DPO and GRPO share these defaults:
+SFT, DPO, and GRPO share these defaults:

 Setting Value